Kjha419/sales-data-incremental-loading/README.md

 **Features:**

 * Incremental Loading:  Efficiently loads only new or updated data.

--Window Functions: Ranks stores based on daily sales.
+* Window Functions: Ranks stores based on daily sales.

--Data Cleaning and Transformation: Ensures data quality and consistency.
+* Data Cleaning and Transformation: Ensures data quality and consistency.

--Scalable Pipeline: Designed to handle large datasets.
+* Scalable Pipeline: Designed to handle large datasets.